gohugoio/hugo/content/showcase/hartwell-insurance/index.md

 ---

-# A suitable title for this article.
 title: Hartwell Insurance

-# Set this to the current date.
 date: 2018-02-09

 description: "Showcase: \"Hugo + Netlify + PWA makes for a rapid website.\""

-# The URL to the site on the internet.
 siteURL: https://www.hartwell-insurance.com/

-# Add credit to the article author.
-Leave blank or remove if not needed/wanted.
 byline: "[Trys Mudford](http://www.trysmudford.com), Lead Developer, Tomango"

 ---